shadorki/vrc-osc-audio-controls/README.md

 ## Usage

-Download the executable from the releases page and double-click!
+1. Download the executable from the [releases](https://github.com/uzair-ashraf/vrc-osc-audio-controls/releases) page and double-click to run.
+(You may have to restart the application if you started the server before VRChat)

+1. Set your avatar up with the following avatar parameters.
+(The names must be exact)

+    - OSC_AUDIO_CONTROLS_MUTE: bool
+    - OSC_AUDIO_CONTROLS_PREVIOUS: bool
+    - OSC_AUDIO_CONTROLS_NEXT: bool
+    - OSC_AUDIO_CONTROLS_PLAY_PAUSE: bool

+1. Add the buttons to your avatar menu and you should be good to go!

 ## Contributing